nyscapes/downtown-archaeologies/_nodes/The-New-Rican-Village.md

 In what is now the location of the Pyramid Club, The New Rican Village was a cultural arts center located on 101 Avenue A between 6th and 7th streets.
-A center where Puerto Ricans and Latinos can express the Latino arts.
+A center where Puerto Ricans and Latinos can express the Afro-Latino arts.
 As illustrated in the artifacts, the New Rican Village was a forum for Puerto Rican dance, music, theater, visual arts and poetry.
 It predominantly established the Puerto Rican Arts.
 Founder of The New Rican Village, Eddie Figueroa who was a member of the Young Lords, established this cultural arts institution to reflect the aesthetic of Puerto Rican roots with a twist of avant-garde.
+Establishments were important because they set a foundation for centers like The New Rican Village that centers around Nuyorican Arts.

 It started with one of the Young Lords Party announcements at Tompkins Square Park in 1969.
 To highlight activism by the